Maxim Ksuta

 New solo exhibition – “I Can’t Remember”- KultProekt gallery CUBE, Moscow

 Inspiration can be found in the most unexpected places.
-For me, it came in the form of the colorful compositions left on walls and fences after anonymous painters, employed by the municipal services, paint over graffiti deemed undesirable by the city authorities.
+For me, it came from the colorful compositions left on walls and fences after municipal workers paint over graffiti deemed undesirable by the city authorities.

-However, instead of completely erasing the traces of street art, they always leave behind strange stains, sometimes resembling landscapes.
-This phenomenon made me reflect on the nature of memory, its instability, and abstractness.
+Instead of completely erasing the traces of street art, they often leave behind strange, blurred stains — sometimes resembling mysterious landscapes.
+This phenomenon made me reflect on the nature of memory: its fragility, instability, and abstract quality.

-In my works, I tried to embody this idea visually, creating abstract images that evoke a sense of familiarity, yet leave room for interpretation.
-Each painting is a combination of blurred shapes and colors that may remind one of something familiar, yet not fully discernible.
+In my works, I have tried to visually embody this idea by creating abstract images that evoke a sense of familiarity while remaining open to interpretation.
+Each painting consists of blurred shapes and colors that seem to hint at something recognizable, yet never fully reveal themselves.

-Through working with texture and layers of paint, I aimed to convey the complexity of the process of remembering.
-After all, the paintings are not an accurate representation of a specific moment or place but rather an abstract reflection of the state of consciousness in the process of trying to recall something lost.
-The viewer is given complete freedom for individual interpretation.
+Through working with texture and multiple layers of paint, I sought to convey the complex and elusive process of remembering.
+These paintings are not precise depictions of a specific moment or place, but rather abstract reflections of the mind’s state while trying to recall something lost.
+The viewer is invited to interpret them freely.

-The video presented at the exhibition is a slideshow of my photographs uploaded to the now-banned social network Instagram over the past 12 years.
-Each frame in this photo archive becomes a link in time and flashes by so quickly that it is impossible to see all the details.
-This effect is similar to how our memory sometimes changes and inaccurately reproduces old moments.
+The video presented at the exhibition is a slideshow of photographs I uploaded to Instagram over the past 12 years (a social network now banned in Russia).
+Each frame from this personal archive flashes by so quickly that it is impossible to catch all the details.
+This effect mirrors how our memory often distorts and inaccurately reconstructs past moments.

 New group exhibition – “Based on true events”